andyspersonal/person-exercise/README.md

 - The naming convention for variables is inconsistant, for readability these should be consistant.
 Some variable do not seem to be well named.

+## Seperate out Service and entity into their own classes
+Make a register service that takes the speaker as a parameter and has any services injected into it.
+This reduces the number of responsibilities of the person class and makes it more of an Entity class rather than a mix of a service and an Entity.